BestTimesToVisit.com Logo

 Old San Juan's Culinary Crawl

-Embark on a self-guided food tour through Old San Juan's charming streets, sampling mofongo at a local 'fonda' and savoring artisanal 'piraguas' (shaved ice) from a street vendor.
-Seek out small, family-run eateries for the most authentic flavors and don't miss trying a 'tembleque' for dessert.
+Embark on a self-guided food tour through the colorful streets of Old San Juan, sampling mofongo at a local 'fonda' and savoring authentic piraguas from a street vendor.
+Don't miss a stop at a 'panadería' for a sweet pastelillo and a strong Puerto Rican coffee.

 Castillo San Felipe del Morro at Sunset